Clothes shopping can be a lot of fun — even if you’re not a fashionista.

 Many major stores will text you a coupon if you sign up to receive their promotional emails.
 And you can collect coupons and learn about special sales by following the stores you like on social media.

-Guarding your personal email address with your life?
+Prefer not to have these alerts sent to your personal email address?
 No problem.
 Set up another email address through a free email service and use it just for those deals, promos and purchases.

 4. Being clueless about sale schedules